thomkok18/Rebrickable-Build-Together/README.md

 ```

 ### 7. Commit Your Changes
-Run the following command when you are done with your step and change the message accordingly:
+Run the following command when you are done with your step:
 ```sh
 git commit -m "Step 808 added"
 ```
-You can change `"Updated .ldr files"` to a short message describing what was changed.
+You can change `"Step 808 added"` to a different step number or a message describing what was changed.

 ### 8. Push Your Changes
 Upload the changes by running: